formkit/docs-content/3.inputs/form.md

 ### useFormKitNodeById

 Fetches any FormKit node that has an explicit `id`.
-It returns a `Ref` that will populate with the core node whenever it is mounted.
+In Vue it returns a `Ref` that will populate with the core node whenever it is mounted; in React the hook returns the node directly.
 Optionally you can provide an effect callback that will be invoked whenever the node becomes available.

 ::Example
 ---